Santiago-R/chess/README.md

 # Republican Chess
 Play chess with a friend, in person.
+Eating the King is allowed!
 Single HTML.

 [Play here](https://santiago-r.github.io/RepublicanChess/chess.html)